BJCaasenbrood/SorotokiPage/docs/examples/design/pneufem/pneufem.md

 ---

 ### Introduction
-In this illustrative example, we will perform a simple pull test using a hyper-elastic material -- Ecoflex-0030 from SmoothOn.
-Assuming a two-dimensional problem, we consider a 20x20 specimen and perform an uni-axial elongation of $\lambda_{1} = 500\%$ (with $\lambda_2 = \lambda_3$).
-We model this using a single quadrilateral finite-element subjected to plane-stress conditions.
+In this illustrative example, we will perform a simple simulation of the classic PneuNet actuator, which is a rectangular-shaped soft robot with embedded pressure chambers.
+Due to a geometrically-induced stiffness gradient, the soft actuator undergoes bending naturally when pressurized.
+SOROTOKI is purposefully developed to easily build and simulate various Finite Element models using a minimal programming interface.

 <div align="center"> <img src="./img/result.png" width="500"> </div>
-<div align="center"> Stock image of uni-axial test (left, see [1]).
-Produced result from SOROTOKI (right). </div>
+<div align="center"> Produced numerical result of the PneuNet actuators using SOROTOKI . </div>

 ### Generating the mesh from binary image
 Lets start generating a planar mesh of the PneuNet actuator.
 Instead of using the SDF functions as in the previous example, we instead use `.png`{: .text-purple-000} or `.jpg`{: .text-purple-000} files.
 Located under folder `data\contours`{: .text-purple-000} , we find an image called `PneuNet.png`{: .text-purple-000}  which we can directly input into the mesh generator `Mesh.m`{: .text-purple-000}.
 We also need to specify a Bounding Box `BdBox`{: .text-purple-000} which tells the mesher the dimension of the image.
 Lastly, we can tune the mesh quality using `Hmesh = [GrowH,MinH,MaxH]`{: .text-purple-000}, where `GrowH`{: .text-purple-000} is the mesh growth (default is set as `1.0`{: .text-purple-000}), and `MinH`{: .text-purple-000} and `MaxH`{: .text-purple-000} the minimum and maximum element size.